 Step 3: Create an FTP User

-In order to use vsftpd, we will create a dedicated FTP user.
-A new user is created as a security measure and to limit the access to the server to all other users on the system.
-We will be creating a user named sushi (be sure to change the name of the user to something relevant for you):
+To use vsftpd, we will create a dedicated FTP user.
+A new user is created as a security measure to limit server access to all other system users.
+We will be creating a user named sushi (be sure to change the name of the user to something relevant to you):

 sudo useradd -m sushi